uzaymacar/attention-mechanisms/README.md

 ## Implementation Details
 * As of now, all attention mechanisms in this repository are successfully tested with applications in both many-to-one and many-to-many sequence tasks.
 Check the *Examples* subsection for example applications.
-* It should be noted that there is no claim that the attention mechanisms represented in this repository is optimized in anyway; there is still a lot of room for improvement from both a software development and research perspective.
+* It should be noted that there is no claim that the attention mechanisms represented in this repository (and their accompanying hyperparameters represented in *Examples* subsection) is optimized in anyway; there is still a lot of room for improvement from both a software development and research perspective.
 * Every layer is a subclass of ```tf.keras.layers.Layer()```.
 * The ```__init__()``` method of each custom class calls the the initialization method of its parent and defines additional attributes specific to each layer.
 * The ```get_config()``` method calls the configuration method of its parent and defines custom attributes introduced with the layer.